top of page

 Apart from understanding the repository structure described above, it is essential to understand how CICD is performed with such a repository.

 Stakater uses Tekton for performing Continuous Integration, although any CI tool can be used.
 The Tekton pipelines are defined as Kubernetes manifests and are deployed through GitOps using the same repository.
 A dedicated namespace called build is used for a tenant which holds Tekton pipelines.
 All Tekton pipelines for all of the applications of a given tenant run in this particular namespace.
+For more information on choosing the best CI/CD tool, you can read our comparison of GitHub Actions, Bitbucket Pipelines, GitLab CI, and Tekton.

 The CI pipeline performs the application's build along with other usual CI activities.
 The pipeline updates the values.yaml of the Helm chart for the lower environment in the repository with the new image version.
 The lower environment can be any environment where the newer changes are tested before pushing to higher environments.
 Higher environments are generally the production to pre-production environments and the lower environments are the development and testing environments.
 Once the changes are tested and validated in the lower environment, the values.yaml of the Helm chart for the higher environments are changed manually in the repository through PRs from developers.